A Guide to the Best Place to Stay in Berlin for Tourists

 If Charlottenburg were a person, you know she’d be well dressed.
 Indeed, this western Berlin neighbourhood is elegance personified, and a top choice for any Berlin visitor with a penchant for the finer things in life.
 Its reputation as an upscale spot stems not least from the opulent Charlottenburg Palace, with its baroque and rococo interiors and perfectly preened gardens.
 A sense of luxury radiates far beyond the former royal residence, however, in the form of swanky shopping boulevard Kurfürstendamm (affectionately known locally as “Ku’damm”) and plentiful fine dining options.
 Cultural highlights here include the Gemäldegalerie, home to masterpieces by Rembrandt and Vermeer.
 For a home away from home that echoes Charlottenburg’s old-world glamour, Plum Guide’s Joie de Vivre ticks all the boxes.

 Once a centre of counterculture, Friedrichshain combines an artistic vibe with timeless chic, epitomised by the stylish boutiques and cafes that now line the streets.
 Visitors to the area are initially drawn by intriguing traces of the GDR era – think the East Side Gallery (the longest remaining stretch of the Berlin Wall) and Karl-Marx-Allee – but are equally mesmerised by the art and music on offer at the neighbourhood’s RAW complex.
 Looking to slow down in Berlin?
 Stroll or picnic in the inviting, lush parklands of the city’s oldest park, Volkspark Friedrichshain.
-Or, if you’d rather not leave the house to reach a green oasis, Plum Guide’s The Plant Shop apartment brings the great outdoors to you.
+Or, if you’d rather not leave the house to reach a green oasis, rent a Plum Guide home with a garden.